 The lasts stock condition data shows that 98.6% cent of local authority housing stock was compliant with the Decent Homes Standard.
 The 1.4% of properties that were not compliant was due to tenants who had refused improvement works.
-The average SAP rating of the council housing stock in at the end of March 2022 was 70.43.
+The average SAP rating of the council housing stock in at the end of March 2022 was 70.43 which is above the average for the UK.